ivochvojka/Notino/README.md

 2. Write custom RatingBar component (which takes more time than requested in interview email)

 The heart is clickable with animation and also the status of heart is saved into local DB.

-The setup of application is written in Gradle Kotlin DSL.

 There is also basic error handling and there are no tests because of requested time to coding the application.